Contact Us

 Efforts to Reduce Water Usage

-At the Aomori factory, which uses the most water, we have undertaken efforts to reduce water usage.
+At the Aomori Factory, which uses the most water, we have undertaken efforts to reduce water usage.
 Starting in April 2024, we shortened the blow-off time of the pure water heat exchanger cooling, and beginning in May, we implemented process improvements to shorten the product washing time.
 As a result, we were able to reduce water usage by 37 m³ per day.
-This initiative led to an estimated annual reduction of 9,450 m³ of water usage in 2024.
+This initiative led to an estimated annual reduction of 13,811 m³ of water usage in 2025.

 Wastewater Treatment Equipment

-At the Aomori factory of Micronics Japan, to ensure that wastewater discharged from the manufacturing process does not burden the environment, we have introduced wastewater treatment equipment.
+At the Aomori Factory of MJC, to ensure that wastewater discharged from the manufacturing process does not burden the environment, we have introduced wastewater treatment equipment.
 The treated water undergoes processes such as coagulation sedimentation before being discharged into the sewage system.

 Additionally, since precious metals like gold are used in the production of probe cards, we recover and recycle these metals from the wastewater.